Halifax Product Liability Lawyers Fighting for the Compensation You Deserve

 As product liability lawyers located in Halifax and serving all of Atlantic Canada, NOVA Injury Law handles cases where serious injury has resulted through the expected use of a product.
 All companies who manufacture products must ensure the products they offer are safe to use.
-Nova Scotians regularly purchase consumer products from retailers with the reasonable expectation that these products will be high quality and safe.
+Nova Scotians regularly purchase consumer products from retailers with the reasonable expectation that these products will be high quality and safety.
 Likewise, Nova Scotians also have the right to believe any medical devices or pharmaceuticals used to treat them will be free from defects.
 From personal products to hair color to medications, we as a society operate under the assumption that day-to-day use products are harmless.
 Thus, when something goes wrong with a product we use that leads to harm, it has the power to turn our entire world upside down in a matter of minutes.

 While it is true that most products meet the standards required by the Canadian government, sometimes unsafe products make their way into the mix.
 When this happens, defects may only become apparent after the product has been used, sometimes over time.
 By this time, it is often too late.
-Defective products and the injuries they cause, often leave people feeling confused and angry.
+Defective products and the injuries they cause often leave people feeling confused and angry.
 It is important to know that when a defective product has injured you, you are entitled to compensation from the designer, the manufacturer, or both.
 If possible, hang on to the faulty product and any related receipts or paperwork, including any documentation you receive from medical professionals regarding your injury.
 This will be important if you pursue a claim against the manufacturer.
 Good cases are built on solid medical evidence, and that’s why we make medical experts support our specialty.

 Be sure to speak to your family doctor or attend a walk-in clinic to discuss any injuries you have sustained.
 Your health is second to none.
-Why not take advantage of our no-risk free case assessment?
-At worst, you’ll understand the law related to your claim, have a good understanding of your product liability claim and have an indication of any compensation you may be entitled to receive.
+Why not take advantage of our no-risk, free case assessment?
+At worst, you’ll understand the law related to your claim, have a good understanding of your product liability claim, and have an indication of any compensation you may be entitled to receive.
 At best, you’ll have an experienced Halifax product liability lawyer working directly on your case from start to finish.

 Common product liability claim triggers are:

-1. Negligent Design
+- Negligent Design

-2. Negligent Manufacture
+- Negligent Manufacture

-3. Breach of the Duty to Warn
+- Breach of the Duty to Warn

-Now that we have established common types of product liability claims, it is important to know exactly who may be responsible, or liable, for these defects.
+Now that we have established common types of product liability claims, it is important to know exactly who may be responsible or liable for these defects.

 Specifically, the plaintiff must be able to demonstrate that:

-A) The defendant (company with the faulty product) owed a duty of care
+- The defendant (a company with the faulty product) owed a duty of care

 - The defendant breached their duty of care

 - The plaintiff suffered damages as a result of this breach

 While this will change slightly depending on the specific type of product liability claimed, this is the general layout of a negligence claim.